Last modified by djahnie 2023-11-15 17:42:46

 When you next come to edit, you should make sure you have the latest changes from other people too:

-# fetch changes from the remote GitLab server
+# fetch changes from the remote Forgejo server

 git pull